 Indeed, the "question of composition" became a major concern in the 1990's and motivated a re-examination of many aspects of the theory of cryptography.
 Here I refer specifically to the Sequential Composition Theorem of Canetti [C00], which supports modular construction of protocols, and to the Concurrent Composition Theorem of Canetti [C01], which is aimed at preserving security in settings where numerous executions of arbitrary protocols are taking place concurrently.
 These composition results were obtained when modeling adversaries as strict probabilistic polynomial-time strategies and allowing only strict probabilistic polynomial-time simulators.
-One consequence of the lack of analogous results for the case of expected polynomial-time was that the modular construction of secure protocol had to avoid protocols that were only known to be simulateable in expected polynomial-time.3 natives) for the expected polynomial-time case.
-They showed that in sometimes (e.g., when the simulator satisfies some additional properties and/or under some super-polynomial intractability assumptions) such partial results can be obtained.4 These results do not provide a "free" transformation from the strict probabilistic polynomial-time model to the expected polynomial-time model, where "free" means without referring to additional assumptions.
+One consequence of the lack of analogous results for the case of expected polynomial-time was that the modular construction of secure protocol had to avoid protocols that were only known to be simulateable in expected polynomial-time.

+Recently, Katz and Lindell [KL05] initiated a study of the possibility of simulating expected polynomial-time adversaries and/or obtaining composition theorems (or sufficiently good alternatives) for the expected polynomial-time case.
+They showed that in some cases (e.g., when the simulator satisfies some additional properties and/or under some super-polynomial intractability assumptions) such partial results can be obtained.
+These results do not provide a "free" transformation from the strict probabilistic polynomial-time model to the expected polynomial-time model, where "free" means without referring to additional assumptions.
 In my opinion, as long as this is the state of affairs, one better look for alternative directions.